 At first, I was intimidated by the idea of soaking flour (8-10 hours) or sprouting grain to make a loaf of bread.
 It was easier to just avoid bread at dinnertime all together, but as I said, I missed it.
 With a little research and determination, I converted a French bread recipe to include the soaking method with great success, yielding a wonderful loaf with the classic pull and chew I always loved about French bread.

 The only down side was my own spontaneity when cooking, I don’t always know a day in advance what I’m going to prepare.
 My mom, who is rich in colloquialisms, calls it “getting a wild hair”.
-So, when I found sprouted wheat flour that I could purchase at Whole Foods or on-line, ready for recipes without further soaking, I was pretty excited.
+So, when I conveniently found sprouted wheat flour at Whole Foods and on-line, ready for recipes without further soaking, I was pretty excited.
 My bread basket can now be filled any day of the week.

 - 4-5 cups sprouted wheat flour